Angels with Dirty Faces: Plot

-Later, while walking home, Frazier's hit squad makes an attempt on Rocky's life.
-Rocky easily spots his tail and outwits the mobsters's attempted hit.
+Later, Frazier's hit squad makes an attempt on Rocky's life.
+Rocky easily spots his tail and outwits the mobsters' attempted hit.
 In retaliation, he kidnaps Frazier, raiding his house at gunpoint and stealing $2,000 and a ledger.
-Rocky then brazenly approaches Frazier's business partner, Mac Keefer and requests $100,000 in trade for Frazier's release.
-With no other option Mac agrees and pays Rocky but as Rocky leaves, he informs on him to the police.
-Rocky is arrested and sets about mocking the police for their lack of evidence, even goading them to ring his lawyer (Frazier).

-Frazier approaches Mac and learns of Rocky's arrest.
-He informs Mac that Rocky is in possession of the ledger.
+Rocky then approaches Frazier's business partner, Mac Keefer, and requests $100,000 in trade for Frazier's release.
+Mac pays, but as Rocky leaves, he informs on him to the police.
+Rocky is arrested and begins mocking the police for their lack of evidence.
+Frazier informs Mac that Rocky is in possession of the ledger.
 This forces Frazier to tell the police it was all a "misunderstanding", and Rocky is released.
-Jerry learns of the kidnapping, and decides to go to the press to expose corruption in New York.
-Rocky tries unsuccessfully to stop Jerry as he knows the other mobsters won't take kindly to what the priest is trying to do.
+Jerry learns of the kidnapping and decides to go to the press to expose corruption in New York.

-On the radio, Jerry denounces the corruption, as well as Rocky, Frazier and Keefer.
-Frazier and Keefer assure Rocky that no harm will come to Jerry, but he later overhears them renege on their earlier promise and also discovers that they plan to kill both Rocky and Jerry.
-To protect his friend, Rocky kills Frazier and Keefer instead and after escaping the casino, makes his way to an abandoned warehouse where he is forced to kill a police officer.
-A standoff ensues with other police.
+On the radio, Jerry denounces the corruption, as well as Rocky, Frazier, and Keefer.
+Frazier and Keefer assure Rocky that no harm will come to Jerry, but he discovers that they plan to kill both him and Jerry.
+To protect his friend, Rocky kills Frazier and Keefer instead and makes his way to an abandoned warehouse, where he kills a police officer and a standoff ensues.

-Jerry arrives and informs the police that he can reason with Rocky and get him to surrender peacefully.
-The police reluctantly agree to let the priest go into the warehouse.
-Jerry sees a trapped Rocky and implores him to surrender peacefully, telling him the entire building is surrounded, but Rocky takes Jerry hostage.
-While trying to escape, Rocky is shot in the leg and caught.
+Jerry arrives and convinces the police that he can reason with Rocky and get him to surrender.
+Upon entering the warehouse, Jerry sees a trapped Rocky and implores him to surrender, but Rocky takes Jerry hostage.
+While trying to escape, Rocky is shot in the leg and captured.
 After standing trial, he is sentenced to death.

-In Rocky's last few hours before this execution, Jerry visits with his old friend.
-He sees the negative impact Rocky could have on the Dead End Kids.
-Rocky informs Jerry that he intends to die proud and 'spitting in their eyes'.
-Jerry pleads with Rocky to look at the negative influence he has had on Soapy and the gang.
-He asks him to act like a coward and beg for mercy on his way to the death house, citing the impact it would have on the gang, potentially ruining the romantic image they have of the gangster lifestyle.
-Jerry begs Rocky to be braver and save Soapy from going down the same route he has gone himself.
+Jerry visits Rocky just before his execution.
+He sees the negative impact Rocky could have on the Dead End Kids and asks him to beg for mercy on his way to the death house, saying it would ruin the gang's romantic image of the gangster lifestyle.
 Rocky refuses, telling Jerry that his reputation is all that he has left.